faranalytics/js-html-renderer/README.md

 ### Instructions

+#### Import the dependecies:

+- Node's native HTTP server
+- The `Template` type
+- Relevant HTML tags
-#### Import Node's native HTTP server, the `Template` type, relevant HTML tags, and a dictionary of "Hello, World!" greetings.
+- A dictionary of "Hello, World!" greetings

 ```ts
 import * as http from "node:http";